Updated: May 1, 2020

 It’s frustrating for you, as a user, to experience a slow website.
 It was equally frustrating for me, when I served as Nature Hills Marketing Director, to know what specifically the slow site issues were and never get them fully fixed.
 I guess some things never change.

 Nature Hills has a decent selection of evergreen trees & shrubs.
 In fact, they have a pretty large selection across all categories.
-Unfortunately, Nature Hills site search and the category pages are still not synced.
-They show different results.

 Site search also shows a lot of inaccurate results.
 To make it worse, there are evergreen trees listed in site search that aren’t listed in their actual evergreen tree category.
 That won’t help sales.
 Nature Hills selection & sizes available is above average.
 You just may not be able to easily find everything they have in stock.
 This has been an ongoing issue for months.
 I can see that they are constantly tweaking things but getting it isn’t fixed.